 Photo Credit: www.wfuv.org

-College admissions is getting more and more competitive with each passing year.
-Savvy students know that summer is prime time for students to build their profile for college applications.
+College admissions are getting more and more competitive with each passing year.
+Savvy students know that summer is prime time for students to build their profiles for college applications.
 Many colleges ask students if they participated in “additional academic enrichment,” therefore make sure you don’t waste those precious few months doing nothing.
 Many summer experiences are by application early with many applications openings in late winter/early spring.
 Get a jump on your summer planning today!
-Here are a few ideas of experiences which are valued by colleges:
+Here are a few ideas of experiences that are valued by colleges:

 Get a Job – It is not too late to get a summer job and add work experience to your profile.
-Check in with your local recreation center, restaurants and community centers which hire high school students for entry-level jobs.
-Jobs show colleges many positive attributes such as dependability, work ethic and knowledge of the working world.
-New job searches just for teens are also available on search engines like SnagAJob.com.
-Check with your high school, parks & recreation centers, retail and restaurants for typical jobs open to teenagers.
+Check with your local recreation center, restaurants, and community centers that hire high school students for entry-level jobs.
+Jobs show colleges many positive attributes such as dependability, work ethic, and knowledge of the working world.
+New job searches just for teens are also available on search engines like Snag.
+Check with your high school, parks & recreation centers, retail, and restaurants for typical jobs open to teenagers.
 Your local Chamber of Commerce may also have some ideas for companies that hire teens.
 Last but not least, why not reach out to your local referee society and become a youth rugby referee?
 Get paid to help out the sport you love!

 Volunteer – Create change in your local community.
 What cause are you passionate about?
 Do you love animals?
 Spending time at an animal shelter or helping with a local animal rescue would be a great experience.
 Do you love reading and literacy?
 Volunteer at the local library.
-All colleges want to admit students who have a larger world view and have compassion for those around them.
+All colleges want to admit students who have a larger worldview and have compassion for those around them.
 Try VolunteerMatch.org to find opportunities in your community.
 Click the “Advanced” button and filter by opportunities for “Teens.”
 Even reach out to your local rugby club and volunteer as a coach for youth rugby leagues, camps, etc.

 Photo Credit: https://www.huffpost.com/entry